-MTC is committed to having the CMAs as full partners in development of the RTIP.
-That participation likewise requires the full commitment of the CMAs to a broad, inclusive public involvement process consistent with MTC's Public Participation Plan (available online at http://www.mtc.ca.gov/get_involved/participation_plan.htm) and federal regulations, including Title VI.
-Federal regulations call for active outreach strategies in any metropolitan planning process, and opportunities for the public to get involved are important with the project selection process for the RTIP.
+MTC is committed to having the CTAs as full partners in development of the RTIP.
+That participation likewise requires the full commitment of the CTAs to a broad, inclusive public involvement process consistent with MTC's adopted Public Participation Plan (available online at http://mtc.ca.gov/about-mtc/public-participation/public-participation-plan) and federal regulations, including Title VI of the Federal Civil Rights Act of 1964.
+Federal regulations call for active outreach and public comment opportunities in any metropolitan planning process, and such opportunities an important step to any project selection process for the RTIP.
+CTAs shall document their public involvement opportunities, including how they included communities covered under Title VI, and submit the documentation along with their list of candidate projects.